-Media Richness Theory (Daft & Lengel, 1986), one of the Cues-filtered-out theories, explains that communication channels differ in how much information they convey, including verbal, visual, emotional, and behavioral cues.
-Face-to-face communication is the richest form (Daft & Lengel, 1986), while video interviews limit participants' ability to convey and observe nonverbal cues and behavior due to the lack of physical encounters (Chapman & Rowe, 2001).
-Nonverbal behaviors, such as smiling and eye contact, convey effect, warmth, and pleasantness.
-However, VC technology can interfere with the perception of nonverbal behaviors.
-As a result, the communication medium can potentially affect the assessors' impressions of the candidates (Gosselin et al., 1995).
+Media richness theory (Daft & Lengel, 1986), which belongs in the category of cues-filtered-out theories, proposes that communication channels differ in how much information they convey, including verbal, visual, emotional, and behavioral cues.
+Face-to-face communication is the richest form of communication (Daft & Lengel, 1986), while video interviews limit participants’ ability to convey and observe nonverbal cues and behavior due to the lack of physical proximity (Chapman & Rowe, 2001).
+VC technology can interfere with the perception of nonverbal behaviors, such as smiling and eye contact, which convey affect, warmth, and pleasantness.
+As a result, the communication medium can potentially affect the assessors’ impressions of the candidates (Gosselin et al., 1995).

-The Social Presence Theory (Short et al., 1976) is a Cues-filtered-out theory that states that different communication media have varying effectiveness in conveying socio-emotional content and verbal messages.
-Nonverbal communication and socio-emotional content are crucial for involvement and warmth between the communicators.
-Therefore, communication media with higher social presence, such as face-to-face communication, are believed to be more effective for relational communication and lead to higher satisfaction among interlocutors (Gunawardena & Zittle, 1997; Short et al., 1976).
-Several studies have found that VC can affect candidates' behavior because it makes it challenging to convey non-verbal cues and make a positive impression (Blacksmith et al., 2016; Chapman & Rowe, 2001).
-An online environment may also hinder the development of interest, warmth, emotion, and personal relationships between participants, leading to unpleasant and even hostile feelings forming (Croes et al., 2019; Walther, 2012).
+Social presence theory (Short et al., 1976) is a cues-filtered-out theory that states that different communication media have varying effectiveness in conveying socio-emotional content and verbal messages.
+Nonverbal communication and socio-emotional content are crucial for establishing involvement and warmth between communicators.
+Therefore, communication media with a higher social presence, such as face-to-face communication, are believed to be more effective for relational communication and lead to higher satisfaction among interlocutors (Gunawardena & Zittle, 1997; Short et al., 1976).
+Several studies have found that VC can affect candidates’ behavior because it makes it challenging to convey nonverbal cues and make a positive impression (Blacksmith et al., 2016; Chapman & Rowe, 2001).
+An online environment may also hinder the development of interest, warmth, emotion, and personal relationships between participants, leading to the formation of unpleasant and even hostile feelings (Croes et al., 2019; Walther, 2012).

-In the 1990s, Dennis and Valacich (1999) challenged the notions about CMC by developing the Media Synchronicity Theory.
-This theory expands upon the Media Richness Theory by suggesting that communication quality is not solely determined by media richness and that no single medium is best for all communication tasks.
-The Media Synchronicity Theory identified five media characteristics that can impact communication: immediacy of feedback, symbol variety, parallelism, rehearsability, and reprocessability.
-This theory implies no significant difference between face-to-face and video conference media.
+In the 1990s, Dennis and Valacich (1999) challenged the notions about CMC by developing their media synchronicity theory.
+This theory expands upon media richness theory by suggesting that communication quality is not determined solely by media richness and that no single medium is best for all communication tasks.
+Media synchronicity theory identified five media characteristics that can impact communication: immediacy of feedback, symbol variety, parallelism, rehearsability, and reprocessability.
+This theory implies that there is no significant difference between face-to-face communication and video conferencing.

-The Common Ground Theory (Clark & Brennan, 1991) suggests that communication is more effective when the interlocutors understand the communicated information.
+The common ground theory (Clark & Brennan, 1991) suggests that communication is more effective when the interlocutors understand the communicated information.
 This understanding is subjective and can change depending on the circumstances.
 Younger job candidates tend to perform better in virtual job interviews due to their familiarity with virtual environments (McColl & Michelotti, 2019; Valkenburg & Peter, 2011).
-This comfort level can help them establish common ground quickly in virtual and face-to-face communication.
+This comfort level can help them establish common ground quickly in both virtual and face-to-face communication.
 McKenna et al. (2002) found that people who are introverted or suffer from social anxiety prefer virtual interviews because they feel more comfortable expressing themselves online than in face-to-face interviews.